Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Additional Qualitative Results on KITTI

+In the main paper, we trained the multiple networks with FUMET on the KITTI dataset~\cite{KITTI} and evaluated them on the KITTI Eigen split~\cite{Eigen} which is the most widely used, comparing the weakly-supervised methods.
+We also evaluate the same models with the improved ground-truth depth maps for KITTI introduced in~\cite{ImprovedGT}.
+These improved depth maps are composed of 652 out of 697 test frames in the Eigen split.
+The results shown in \cref{tab:KITTIQuantityImproved} demonstrate that the models trained with FUMET still surpass weakly-supervised methods, both with and without the median scaling, as well as when evaluating on the KITTI Eigen split.
+It should be emphasized that VADepth~\cite{VADepth} trained with FUMET (row 9 and 18) outperforms the same network supervised with the measured camera height (row 4 and 13).
+This proves that the pseudo camera height obtained via the camera height optimization is more precise than the measured one.

-\section{Additional qualitative results on KITTI}
+\section{Additional Qualitative Results on KITTI}

-In this section, we provide additional results of StableCamH in diverse scenes on the KITTI dataset.
-As shown in \cref{fig:KITTIQualitySupp}, StableCamH can predict more accurate depth map than the weakly-supervised methods, especially in road and object regions.
+We provide additional results of FUMET in diverse scenes on the KITTI dataset.
+As shown in \cref{fig:KITTIQualitySupp}, FUMET can predict more accurate depth maps than the weakly-supervised methods, especially in road and object regions.